I Dream of Emma (who is a dog)

 I choose experiences when I “should be studying.”
 “Are you spontaneous?” a new friend asks and off I go to listen to him sing bards and recite poems in front of a blazing fire, drinking wine, sharing energy that made me so happy.
 I pull weeds with my landlord when my roommate says the garden is looking sad, that things are overgrown.
 I choose fellowship over solitude, such as dinner with friends, conversation with my nephew (who has since moved away but it being so important for me to get to know him), talking with my man and making love, or sleepless nights.
 All the while I truly desire to soul search, to read, to write.

-The Dog –The happy dog represents embodiment, that I love exercise, freedom, movement.
-Emma, the Bernese mountain dog that lived next door just moved away with her owners two weeks ago.
-We loved each other, very much.
-She was extremely happy, whereas I am dog-tired.
+The Dog –The playful dog represents embodiment and that I love exercise, freedom and movement.
+Emma, the Bernese mountain dog lived next door until two weeks before the dream.
+We loved each other.
+Her owner was jealous because Emma came when I called and ignored her calls.
+Emma was easily extremely happy but I am dog-tired.
 I fear I have no discipline to be true to myself, nor to another.
-I feel as if I am failing to do my best in the Ph.D. program, meanwhile I continue to excel in my day job.
-I love my inner dog, my animal instincts and passion and want to bring her into my holy relationship.
+I feel as if I am failing to do my best in the Ph.D. program, even though I excel in my day job.
+I miss my inner dog, my animal instincts and passion and want to bring her into holy relationship.
 Women who run with wolves know how to love and are wise and happy, I tell myself.
 They will not be punished!
 They will be rewarded!

 Away – I am out running around and feeling enjoyment, well-being and contentment.
-I have had good fellowship with friends.
-But even though studying soul I feel distant from myself, and I want to move in a different direction.
-I also feel away from myself at work, away at school, away from home, away from family.
+I’ve had good fellowship with friends.
+But even studying soul I feel distant from myself, and I want to move in a different direction.
+I feel away from myself at work, away from myself at school, and away from home and my family.
+Homesick?
+Soul sick?

-Return – I want to return to myself, to bring myself back to the point of departure, to change direction, a prior location, go back to a previous state, to come back to a place where I have been before, go back to something earlier as when I was writing poems.
-I am not at the point of no return, at a critical point at which turning back or reversal is not possible.
+Return – I want to return to myself, to bring myself back to the point that I departed from; to see if I can change direction back to a prior location, a previous state, to come back to a place where I have been before, go back to something earlier as when I was writing poems.

-The Slap on the Nose –For me the nose is about following my instincts, it means to catch the scent of or get wind of, to cause to move forward, sense of smell, to push or move.
-I think it is a knack for discovery or understanding, it is the ability to get to the point, to win by a nose in a race.
+The Slap on the Nose –The nose is about following my instincts; it means to catch the scent of or get wind of; to cause to move forward; a sense of smell; to push or move.
+I think it is a knack for discovery or understanding; as in the ability to get to the point: or to win by a nose in a race.
 The nose is used to nuzzle, to show affection or to examine and search.
 It is to engage in something as a calling or way of life, a pursuit, or following a path.
-It is also to obey and follow directions, which I am not doing very well.
-To follow one’s nose is to go in a straight or obvious course, or to proceed without plan or reflection: obey one’s instincts.
+But isn’t it also to obey and follow directions, which I am not doing very well?
+Am I supposed to follow a straight course versus a circuitous route without plan or reflection?
+The slap feels like punishment for following my instincts!
+The man who wants to marry me worked in the penal system, first as a parole officer then as a corrections officer and towards the end he worked with the criminally insane.
+I fear severe, rough, or disastrous and punitive treatment by him.
+I feel shattered when I am punished as does the dog in this dream.

 Comments are closed.